mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Added automatic exhaustive induction
 - :heavy_check_mark: Option to limit the exhaustive induction to certain parameters
 - :heavy_check_mark: Option to limit the case expansion on the n-th parameter (same as the induction)
+- [..]
+TODO: make case expansion reuse user-provided cases, if induction prop is used, then it should add them directly to pre-existing clause

 ### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)